SirAnthony/element.js/README.rst

 second.
 Returns inserted structure converted to DOM Nodes.
 If second argument is function it will be evaluated and result will be treated as children elements (based on returned content).
-If second argument is string it will be parsed as JSON.
+If second argument is string it will be treated as tag name.
 Object as second argument (or as result of pervious two evaluations) will be passed to createMany_.
 Array will be processed as sibling Nodes.
 Function will be recursivelly